kshitijgupta0707/WeChat/readme.md

 **Tagline**: *Where every conversation becomes a moment*

-Buzz Buddy is a feature-rich chat application designed to make your conversations seamless, engaging, and memorable.
-With a focus on real-time interactions, personalization, and intelligent features, Buzz Buddy elevates the way you connect with others.
+WeChat is a feature-rich chat application designed to make your conversations seamless, engaging, and memorable.
+With a focus on real-time interactions, personalization, and intelligent features, WeChat elevates the way you connect with others.

 ---